ABATEAI/frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-Once you are done with development, shut down the development servers with
+Once you are done with development, shut down the services with

 ```bash
 $ docker-compose down